SS-Polizei & SS-Feldgendarmerie:

 *Oberscharführer, Waffen-SS Feldgendarmerie:

-*Needs pictures with Gorget and Cap.
+*This uniform needs more pictures, with Gorget and Cap at least.
+A helmet would be nice.
 And the right story here.

 SS-Scharführer, Feldgendarmerie, custom SS-Camouflage 4-Pocket Jacket: